excels in repertoire from baroque to contemporary eras according to historical criteria of interpretation.

 In 2016, the meeting with Sigiswald Kuijken was noteworthy and she perfected with him the original technique chin-off.
 Since then, she regularly presents herself to the public also as a baroque violinist and she has been presenting the Complete Bach Solos.

-She has played with Les Idées Heureuses, Caprice, Arion, Les Boreades and Tafelmusik in Canada and she regularly plays in Europe and worldwide with IL Gardellino in Belgium.
+She has played with Les Idées Heureuses, Caprice, Arion, Les Boreades and Tafelmusik in Canada and she regularly plays in Europe and worldwide with IL Gardellino and Il Pomo d'Oro.

-She is actually Instructor in Baroque Violin and Ensembles at the Early Music Department at McGill University and she is Guest Professor at the Université de Montréal; and she is the First Violin of the Isabel Quartet (Queen’s University, Ontario).
+She has been Instructor in Baroque Violin and Ensembles at the Early Music Department at McGill University and Guest Professor at the Université de Montréal; and she is the First Violin of the Isabel Quartet (Queen’s University, Ontario).